BunshipBunship

 The adapter is selected by the first matching environment variable:

-TRIGGER_SECRET_KEY -> Trigger.dev (highest priority)
+TRIGGER_SECRET_KEY -> Web/API runtime uses the Trigger.dev adapter (highest priority)

 (fallback) -> BullMQ